Administration

 Equipment

 • Blood components must be transfused using an administration set approved for this purpose.
-The set must incorporate a filter (170 to 200 µm) which removes large clots and aggregates and ensures an effective transfusion flow rate.
+The set must incorporate a filter (170 to 200 µm) that removes clots and small clumps of debris that may form during collection and storage.

-• Platelets must be transfused through a new blood administration set.
-In the setting of massive/rapid transfusion when platelets and plasma are both required, they may be transfused sequentially through the same blood administration set.
+• Platelets must be transfused through a new blood administration set unless administered in the setting of massive or rapid transfusion, in which case platelets and plasma may need to be transfused through the same administration set.

-• Bedside leucocyte filters are not required in Australia as platelets and red cells are leucocyte depleted by Lifeblood.
-There is no evidence that microaggregate filters offer clinical benefit and so their use is not recommended.
+• Bedside leucocyte filters are not required in Australia as platelets and red cells provided by Lifeblood are leucocyte depleted.

 Infusion devices and blood warmers

-• All equipment used to administer blood components including volumetric infusion and external pressure or rapid infusion devices, syringe drivers and blood warmers, must be operated according to the manufacturer’s instructions and be designated safe and appropriate for blood transfusion.
+• Use of all equipment to administer blood components including volumetric infusion and external pressure or rapid infusion devices, syringe drivers and blood warmers, should follow local health service policy.

 • Equipment must undergo constant monitoring, calibration and maintenance.

-• Electrolyte solutions containing calcium, such as Haemaccel®, Hartmann's solution, lactated Ringer's solution must never be added to, or administered through, the same IV line as blood components containing citrated anticoagulant.
+• Electrolyte and colloid solutions containing calcium (such as Haemaccel®, Hartmann's solution, lactated Ringer's solution) must never be added to, or administered through the same IV line as blood components containing citrated anticoagulant because they may cause clotting of the infusion line.

 Pre-administration check of the patient, prescription and pack

-The final administration check is a vital step of the transfusion process and the last chance to ensure the right component is transfused to the right patient.
+The final pre-administration check is a vital step of the transfusion process and the last chance to ensure the right component is transfused to the right patient.

 Required checks